supervisely-ecosystem/tutorial-working-with-tags/README.md

 # Applicable classes []
 ```

-And one more Tag Meta with "any_string" value type to enter the origin of the fruit into it
+And one more TagMeta with "any_string" value type to enter the origin of the fruit into it

 ```python
 fruit_origin_tag_meta = sly.TagMeta(